Pick the Best AIPick the Best AI Logo

 Start with Grok

 Unmatched real-time X/Twitter data integration.
-Heavy mode if accuracy > speed for complex trend analysis.
+SuperGrok ($30/mo) if you need higher limits for heavy trend analysis.

 πŸŽ“ On a student budget?